20lives/dmote/doc/options.md

 * `orthographic`: More straight.
 * `fixed`: DIY.

-#### Parameter `vertical-offset`

-A vertical offset in mm shared by all finger cluster keys.
-This ultimately controls the overall height of the keyboard.

 #### Parameter `matrix-columns`

 A list of key columns.
 Columns are aligned with the user’s fingers.
 Each column will be known by its index in this list, starting at zero for the first item.
 Each item may contain: